hongjun7/logs/_posts/2024-02-05-handling-owl-sameas-via-rewriting.md

 ---

-Let's consider the problems that the *owl:sameAs* property affects to reasoning.
+Let's consider a problem that the *owl:sameAs* property affects to reasoning.

 The semantics of *owl:sameAs* can be captured explicitly using program $P_≈$, consisting of rules $(≈_1)-(≈_5)$, which axiomatises *owl:sameAs* as a congruence relation.
 We call each set of resources all of which are equal to each other an *owl:sameAs-clique*.